-The FY 2025-26 Solano Express Intercity Funding Plan will be used as the basis for the cost-sharing plan, which will be incorporated into the FY 2025-26 TDA Matrix.
+The FY 2025-26 Solano Express Intercity Funding Plan will be used as the basis for the costsharing plan, which will be incorporated into the FY 2025-26 TDA Matrix.

-Approve the FY 2025-26 Solano Express Intercity Funding and Cost-Sharing Plan based on \$230.37 cost per revenue hour and a total budget of \$10.3 million as specified in Attachment A.
+Forward a recommendation to the STA TAC and Board to approve the FY 2025-26 Solano Express Intercity Funding and Cost-Sharing Plan based on \$230.37 cost per revenue hour and a total budget of \$10.3 million as specified in Attachment A.

-A. FY 2025-26 Solano Express Intercity Funding and Cost Sharing Plan
+A. FY 2025-26 Solano Express Funding Plan

-SOLANO TRANSPORTATION AUTHORITY Solano Express Operating Costs and Revenues
+SOLANO TRANSPORTATION AUTHORITY

+Solano Express Operating Costs and Revenues